-Cabling Principles for XRec Mode
+Cabling Principles for 8-Channel Mode

-In XRec mode, the configurations should be cabled in the following sequence:
+In 8-Channel mode, the configurations should be cabled in the following sequence:

 - 1. Cable the play channels from left to right. - 2.
 Cable the record channels from right to left starting with the primary links, without using the left codec modules already cabled as play channels. - 3.
-Cable the remaining record channels to assign starting from right to left, and using the secondary link for the remaining codec modules.
+Cable the remaining record channels starting from right to left, and using the secondary link of the remaining codec modules.